20 April 2019

 6 - What kind of business continuity do you need?

-This question may seem obvious as everyone would answer 100% of course, but in fact we know that a real 100% actually means having such a geographical redundancy that it imposes double DNS, double geographically redundant instance perhaps on Amazon AWS which is not really cheap.
+This question may seem obvious as everyone would answer 100% of course, but in fact we know that a real 100% actually means having a geographical redundancy such that it imposes double DNS, double geographically redundant instance maybe on Amazon AWS which is not really cheap.
 The difference between 99,9% and 100% while being only 0,1% in terms of hardware and software infrastructure uptime means spending about 10 times as much.

 To be clear, are you spending 300 euros a month to have 99,9% uptime?
 Be prepared to spend AT LEAST 3000 if you want to have 100% uptime.